kubeshop/testkube/docs/development.md

 ## Running on local machine

-Next critical component is testkube API (<https://github.com/kubeshop/testkube>) and some executor you can build - your own tests executor or existing one from TestKube.
+Next critical component is testkube API (<https://github.com/kubeshop/testkube>) and some executor you can build - your own tests executor or existing one from Testkube.

 Checkout testkube project and run local API server: